westonruter/spoken-word/readme.txt

 The dialog and the controls are rendered using [Preact](https://preactjs.com/).
 For a list of all the modules used by this plugin, see the [package.json](https://github.com/westonruter/spoken-word/blob/master/package.json).

 This plugin is [developed on GitHub](https://github.com/westonruter/spoken-word) where the source can be viewed.
 Please [report issues](https://github.com/westonruter/spoken-word/issues) there.
 Pull requests welcome.
-The `spoken-word` package is alsoo [published on NPM](https://www.npmjs.com/package/spoken-word).
+The `spoken-word` package is also [published on npm](https://www.npmjs.com/package/spoken-word).

 == Screenshots ==